Cheapest Way to Ship Luggage Domestically in USA (2026)

 Every pound adds to your cost.
 Before you ship, ask yourself if you truly need everything in your suitcase.
 Removing just a few heavy items could drop your package into a lower weight and price bracket.

-If you’re not in a rush, always choose standard ground shipping.
-Services like USPS Ground Advantage or UPS Ground are significantly cheaper than expedited options like 2 Day Air or Overnight.
+If you are not in a rush, always choose standard ground shipping.
+Services like USPS Ground Advantage or UPS Ground are significantly cheaper than expedited options.
 Sending a heavy suitcase via an express air service can be several times more expensive than ground shipping.

-Unlike airline tickets, shipping rates don’t get cheaper the earlier you book.
+Shipping rates do not get cheaper the earlier you book.
 However, planning your shipment in advance is one of the smartest ways to save money.
-When you plan, you give yourself enough time to use the slower, more affordable standard ground services—and to check the USPS holidays calendar so your delivery isn’t delayed.
-If you wait until the last minute, you might be forced to pay a fortune for expedited shipping.
+When you plan, you give yourself enough time to use the slower, more affordable standard ground services.
+This also helps you avoid shipping during peak seasons, like major holidays or the summer moving rush, which can cause delays.
+Be sure to check the USPS holidays calendar so your delivery is not delayed.

 Understanding Your Shipping Options and Services